metrixorg/MetrixDocument/src/jekyll/docs/sdk/ios/ios-sdk-en.md

 ## Device ID

-Metrix's SDK provides access to some device IDs.
+The Metrix SDK provides access to some device IDs.

 ### Ad ID